Lagoped opts for regenerated nylon

 What is ECONYL® nylon?

-The ECONYL® brand, registered by the Italian company Aquafil , which has specialized in the manufacture of nylon for 50 years, represents a significant advance in the field of sustainable fashion.
-ECONYL® yarn is a 100% regenerated nylon fiber, made from pre- and post-consumer waste that pollutes the Earth , such as fishing nets, flooring and industrial plastics.
+The ECONYL® brand, registered by the Italian company Aquafil, which has specialized in nylon manufacturing for 50 years, represents a significant advancement in sustainable fashion.
+ECONYL® yarn is a 100% regenerated nylon fiber made from pre- and post-consumer waste that pollutes the Earth, such as fishing nets, flooring, and industrial plastics.

-ECONYL® regenerated nylon is increasingly used in the responsible fashion industry, offering an eco-friendly alternative to traditional materials.
-ECONYL® regenerated nylon is not only a solution to the waste problem, but it is also more effective when it comes to climate change.
-It reduces nylon's impact on global warming by 90% compared to petroleum-based material.
+Regenerated ECONYL® nylon is increasingly used in the responsible fashion industry, offering an eco-friendly alternative to traditional materials.
+Regenerated ECONYL® nylon is not only a solution to the waste problem but is also more effective in terms of climate change.
+It reduces the impact of nylon on global warming by 90% compared to petroleum-based material.

-The ECONYL® nylon manufacturing process begins with the recovery of waste , which is then sorted and cleaned in order to recover all the nylon possible.
-Through a radical regeneration and purification process, nylon waste is recycled back to its original purity.
-This means that ECONYL® regenerated nylon is exactly the same as fossil-based nylon .
-ECONYL® yarn is then woven into fabrics and used to make durable clothing.
+The manufacturing process of ECONYL® nylon begins with the collection of waste, which is then sorted and cleaned to recover as much nylon as possible.
+Through a radical regeneration and purification process, nylon waste is recycled to regain its original purity.
+This means that regenerated ECONYL® nylon is exactly the same as fossil-origin nylon.
+The ECONYL® yarn is then woven into fabrics and used to make durable clothing.

-ECONYL® nylon thus represents an eco-responsible alternative for sports clothing, offering a sustainable solution in an area where alternatives in natural materials are still rare.
+Nylon ECONYL® thus represents an eco-responsible alternative for sportswear, offering a sustainable solution in a field where natural material alternatives are still rare.

-In conclusion, choosing recycled nylon for Lagoped clothing offers many benefits for both the environment and consumers.
-By opting for ECONYL® regenerated nylon, Lagoped is committed to a sustainability approach by contributing to the reduction of waste.
-The environmental benefits of this ecological alternative are undeniable: reduction of greenhouse gas emissions, preservation of natural resources and reduction of pollution of aquatic ecosystems.
-In addition, products made from ECONYL® regenerated nylon offer quality and performance equivalent to those of conventional nylon products, guaranteeing comfort and durability to users.
+In conclusion, choosing recycled nylon for Lagoped clothing offers many benefits both for the environment and consumers.
+By opting for regenerated nylon ECONYL®, Lagoped commits to sustainability by helping reduce waste.
+The environmental advantages of this eco-friendly alternative are undeniable: reduced greenhouse gas emissions, preservation of natural resources, and decreased pollution of aquatic ecosystems.
+Additionally, products made from regenerated nylon ECONYL® offer quality and performance equivalent to conventional nylon products, ensuring comfort and durability for users.

-It is now essential for consumers to make informed choices when it comes to sports equipment and clothing.
-By favoring brands like Lagoped that integrate recycled materials into their production, consumers can help support a more sustainable and environmentally friendly textile industry.
-Additionally, by adopting simple actions such as using washing machine filters to reduce microplastic pollution, everyone can help preserve our planet for future generations.
-Together, let's choose sustainability and responsibility for a better future.
+It is now essential for consumers to make informed choices regarding sports equipment and clothing.
+By favoring brands like Lagoped that incorporate recycled materials in their production, consumers can help support a more sustainable and environmentally friendly textile industry.
+Moreover, by adopting simple actions such as using filters for washing machines to reduce microplastic pollution, everyone can contribute to preserving our planet for future generations.
+Together, let’s choose sustainability and responsibility for a better future.